 If the contested content was published less than a year ago, normal internal procedures for checking the material's accuracy will apply, and you may be asked to provide written documentation.
 Updates or corrections may be added if the material is factually inaccurate, but nothing will be removed.
 In the event of a correction, a note detailing the date and time of the change will be included.

 The request will be reviewed and checked by the editor and if the editor determines it to be valid, an update or correction will be posted.

 We don't edit comments, but we reserve the right to remove them if they violate these guidelines.
 And we reserve the right to remove comments that violate the spirit of these guidelines as well.
-We regularly patrol comments, but sometimes we’ll miss something.
-If you think a comment violates our guidelines, contact the community manager.

 DTH staff members should consider the same judgment and guidelines when commenting on DTH social media accounts as they would when posting on their public personal social media accounts (refer to the social media policy for more details).
 DTH staff members may provide information or insight into the reporting process but should refrain from expressing an opinion or engaging in arguments or debates.